 WIP : Savegames screen

 Making save games is one of the most critical parts of an adventure game.
 I had a simple ‘save the game when you exit the room’ procedure before I created this.
 This was sufficient for a while, but I needed more flexibility.
-The player will bIMG_2001e able to save the game at any time anyway.
+The player will be able to save the game at any time anyway.
 I have created a draft interface for making save-games.
 It will definitely be more polished in the future, but I wanted to get this thing coded.
 I need this badly for testing all the rooms, because it’s more convenient to load certain states by specially prepped save-games.
 As you can see it shows a small thumbnail scaled down but still pixelated when you click what I call a save-slot.
 A descriptive date will be shown on the thumbnail so the player knows exactly when he saved it.
 Players can add a title when they want to.
 This is not in the game right now. but these features will be in it.
 As you can see, I can play tic-tac-toe with this screen.
 So it’s now a game within a game!

 Work in Progress : Elevator to switch between rooms